 Photovoltaic Installations Connected To Network

-The most common powers are 2.5 and 5 kW or multiples of 5 to 100 kW.
-There are larger facilities, but only by companies or research centers, as they are amortized over longer periods.
+The most usual powers measured in vations are 2.5 and 5 kilowatts ( kw) or multiples of 5 to 100 kilowatts ( kw).
+There are larger solar installations, but they are only carried out by companies or research centers, since they are amortized over longer periods.

-Some applications of these systems are as follows:
+Some of the applications of these photoelectric solar energy systems are the following:

-- Installations on roofs, terraces, etc. Of dwellings that have a connection to the electrical distribution network: The roof surface is used to install modular systems with easy installation.
+- Facilities on rooftops, terraces, etc. of houses that have connection to the electrical distribution network: The surface of the roof is used to place modular systems of easy installation.

-Production plants: These are industrial applications that can be installed in rural areas not used for other uses ("solar farms", "energy cooperatives") or superimposed on large decks of urban areas (car parks, commercial areas, etc.) Eur-lex.europa.eu eur-lex.europa.eu
+- Production plants: These are industrial photovoltaic solar energy applications that can be installed in rural areas not used for other uses ("solar farms", "energy cooperatives") or superimposed on large urban areas (car parks, commercial areas, etc.) .)

-Photovoltaic cells, usually of black or dark blue color, are associated in groups and protected from the elements, forming photovoltaic modules.
-Several photovoltaic modules together with the electrical cables that connect them and with the elements of support and fixation, constitute what is known as photovoltaic generator.
+The photovoltaic cells, usually black or dark blue, associate in groups and are protected from the weather, forming photovoltaic modules.
+Several photovoltaic modules together with the electrical cables that connect them and with the support and fixing elements, constitute what is known as a photovoltaic generator.

-The photovoltaic generator is the element in charge of transforming solar radiation into electrical energy.
+The photovoltaic generator is the element responsible for transforming solar radiation into electrical energy.
 This electricity is produced in direct current, and its characteristics depend on the energy intensity of the solar radiation and the ambient temperature.

-The inverter is the element that transforms the electrical energy (direct current) produced by the panels in alternating current of the same characteristics as the one of the electric network.
-There are different types of inverters, but it is advisable to choose it depending on the size of the installation to be made.
+The power inverter is the element that transforms the electrical energy (direct current) produced by the panels into alternating current of the same characteristics as that of the electrical network.
+There are different types of investors, but it is advisable to choose it based on the size of the installation to be made.

-The photovoltaic generator needs two meters located between the inverter and the grid, one to quantify the energy generated and injected into the network for billing, and another to quantify the small consumption (<2 kWh / year) of the PV inverter in Absence of solar radiation, as well as guarantee for the electric company of possible consumptions that the owner of the installation could do.
+The photovoltaic generator needs two meters located between the inverter and the network, one to quantify the energy that is generated and injected to the network for billing, and another to quantify the small consumption (<2 kWh / year) of the photovoltaic inverter in absence of solar radiation, as well as guarantee for the electric company of possible consumptions that the owner of the installation could do.

-The electricity consumption of the building will be made from the grid, with its own meter, this being an independent installation of the photovoltaic system.
+The electricity consumption of the building will be made from the network, with its own meter, this being an installation independent of the photovoltaic system.